Rocket-CDS/Documentation/Integration/RocketDirectory/TextSearch.md

 Text searching works with SQL and/or the DNN search system.

 ## DNN Search
-The prefered method of text search is the DNN search.
-It gives better performace, but less control.
+The preferred method of text search is the DNN search.
+It gives better performance, but less control.

 ## Setup of the DNN Search
 - Ensure the DNN Scheduler is active.